 How to prevent fertilizer burn

 As it goes without saying that prevention is always better than cure.
-So preventing fertilizer burn from occurring in the first place is the best option to optimize plants’ health as well as crop yield.
+So preventing it from occurring in the first place is the best option to optimize plants’ health as well as crop yield.
 Some of the ways of preventing fertilizer burn are as follows:

 To state the obvious, the best way of dealing with fertilizer burn is to only use as much fertilizer as the plant needs.
 It is always a better option to use less than the required amount rather than greater in case of any confusion because you can always add more fertilizer if needed.